-A Confession will air in six parts on ITV later this year.
+A Confession will air in six parts on ITV later in 2019.

 What is A Confession about?

 The series tells the real-life story of Detective Superintendent Steve Fulcher, who deliberately breached police procedure and protocol to catch a killer in a move that ended up costing him his career and reputation.